Eric-nguyen1402/Eric-nguyen1402/README.md

 <br />

-I'm Huy from Viet Nam :vietnam:.I am a Junior Scientist who is interested in the following topics: Deep Learning, Robotics(ROS), and Computer Vision.
+I'm Huy(Eric) from Viet Nam .I am a Junior Scientist who is interested in the following topics: Deep Learning, Robotics(ROS), and Computer Vision.

 **About me**
 - A Junior Scientist at AIT(Vienna).